maize-tech/laravel-cloudfront-cookies/README.md

     | Private Key
     |--------------------------------------------------------------------------
     |
     | The CloudFront private key used to sign the cookies.
-This should be
-    | the full PEM-encoded private key content.
     |
     */
     'private_key' => env('CLOUDFRONT_PRIVATE_KEY'),